plan4hub/yoda/docs/MANUAL.md

 The burndown page also includes an option for displaying a table of all issues associated with a milestone, along with their estimates and remaning work.
 Just press "Show table".
 You may click on "Issue Id" in the table header to export the table to a CSV file, e.g. for importing to Excel.
 The open state will be shown in **bold** if a special "in progress label" is present.
 A special "Additional Data" column may be customized.
 The default value is to include an issue severity based on a label convention where severity conform to an "S[1-4] - <severity text>" format.

-Finally, the Burndown report also allow generation of a Release note.
-The Release note is a list of all issues, grouped by their type (as defined by labels).
-Give it a try.
-It is possible to include into each issue further details to be extracted.
-This is done by putting a section into the issue beginning with a special "> RN" notatation.
-All lines below, until the next blank line, is included as extra details for that issue.
-It is possible to use markdown notation into the > RN field.

-The title of the issue used in the release note may be optionally overwritten using another special "> RNT" notation.
-In this case, the next line is taken instead as the issue title.

-A special "Known Issues" Release note list can also be generated (similar to the normal Release Note).
-What is special here is the selection of issues.
-Here issues are taken from all repository Milestone *if* they have a Known Issues Label set, default "Q - Known Issue".

-URL arguments accepted are: owner, repo, estimate (noissues, inbody, or inlabels), user, token, tentative, inprogress, milestone, additionaldata, rnlabeltypes, rnskiplabel, rnknownlabel.
+URL arguments accepted are: owner, repo, estimate (noissues, inbody, or inlabels), user, token, tentative, inprogress, milestone, additionaldata.

 *Note*: startdate, duedate, capacity are taken from milestone/projects respectively.